Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Time to level-set.
 He called a Congress of Fathers, the first full such congress in the Clan since the War.

 They all attended, as was required.
-Even so...it was dismaying how few were gathered.
+Even so... it was dismaying how few were gathered.
 Between war losses, infiltrations gone wrong, and the sheer demands of their role, Clan Whitecrest was running badly short on Fathers.
-And the number that Thurrsto could trust without question was down to...a pawful.
+And the number that Thurrsto could trust without question was down to... a pawful.
 Regaari and Garaaf as his closest agents.
 A few more who had proven themselves loyal.

 Against him was a larger retinue of the carefully neutral, and a plurality of the openly hostile.

 Not a single hostile muzzle without a little grey on it, though.
 Perhaps that was good, a clear indicator that his opponents were aging and out of touch.
-On the other hand...old Whitecrests were an especially rare and well-honed breed.
+On the other hand... old Whitecrests were an especially rare and well-honed breed.

 "I won’t waste your time," he said, striding into the chamber once everyone had arrived.
 "You are here because Whitecrest is facing a crisis.
 Father Tarrek, what are our recruiting numbers for this quarter?"